rahulray30/Binary-Calculator-JS-/README.md

 # Binary-Calculator
-This is a practice application of Binary Calculator in JavaScript!
+This is a practice application of Binary Calculator using HTML, CSS and JavaScript!